realcoloride/node_akinator/README.md

 This package was inspired by many akinator packages, including the python one, but the javascript versions were not good enough in my opinion or were not working.

 **This project is not affiiliated with Akinator in any way!
-It is a community project**
+It is a community project.**

 If you like this project, please check out [Akinator](https://akinator.com)!